CONTACT CAMPOUT.DIRECTOR@UBC.CA ABOUT VIRTUAL CAMP SESSION PROPOSALS

-Background – All volunteers contribute to our strengths based programming!
-We invite volunteer applicants to submit workshop and activity proposals by March 1 so we can begin to plan the camp program.
-We encourage imaginative, critical and innovative workshop proposals that support and explore intersecting themes youth face in their home communities.
-Workshops typically fall into one of five program streams: Arts, Health and Sexuality, Community Building, Leadership Skills, and Fun Campy Activities!
+All volunteers contribute to our strengths-based programming!
+We invite volunteer applicants to submit workshop and activity proposals by March 15 so we can begin to plan the camp program.
+We encourage imaginative, critical and innovative workshop proposals that support and explore intersecting themes youth may face in their home communities.
+Workshops typically fall into one of four program streams: Leadership & Allyship, Campy Arts, Wellness, and Outdoorsy/Land-based programming.

-In bringing together queer, trans, two-spirit, and allied folks of all ages, backgrounds, and experiences, there is opportunity for a diverse range of connections to be created.
-CampOUT! is an opportunity to learn more about ourselves and learn about how we connect with other people through our similarities and our differences.
+In bringing together queer, trans, Two-Spirit, and allied folks of all ages, backgrounds, and experiences, there is opportunity for a diverse range of identities to be celebrated and connections to be created.
+CampOUT! is an opportunity to learn more about ourselves and learn about how we connect with other beings through our similarities and our differences.
 As individuals coming from diverse communities, we will be working to create connections where everyone involved feels welcome and included!
-We will be working together to cultivate important connections, which we will be able to take back to our home communities to feel supported and be an agent of positive change!
+We want to lift up our many gifts and skills, cultivate important connections, and take back learnings and resources to our home communities!

 Proposal: In your proposals, we encourage you to tap in to your pre-existing skills, leadership strengths, and passions.
 You could also try something you don’t often get to do!
 We encourage you to bring your unique perspectives and ideas – stretch if you see new opportunities to contribute, and feel free to reinvent existing workshops/activities in your own way!

-It may be useful to look over last year’s program guide here: 2017 CampOUT!
-Program Guide to help you get a sense of our program goals and vision, and think how your ideas might align with our core programming areas (Leadership Skills, Arts & Performance, Health, Fun Campy and Community Building).
+It may be useful to look over last year’s program guide here: 2019 Program Guide to help you get a sense of our program goals and vision, and think how your ideas might align with our core programming areas.

 *Workshops will be 60-80 minute sessions that fall into one of the key program categories: Arts, Health and Sexuality, Community Building, Fun Campy and Leadership Skills.

-*Activities will be 30 minute – 1.5 hour sessions that embody the spirit of traditional camping (yet perhaps have a ‘campy’ twist).
+*Activities will be 30-90 minutes sessions that embody the spirit of traditional camping (and perhaps have a fun ‘campy’ twist).
 These may take the form of arts and crafts activities, recreational games, nature walks, morning yoga, campfire singalong, stargazing, kayaking, canoeing, hiking, or even a guided meditation!